anki-geo/ultimate-geography/CONTRIBUTING.md

 ### Release process

+1. Open a discussion thread named _Prepare for v[x.y]_ a few weeks ahead of the release to coordinate any remaining work.
+1. When ready to release, bump the version number in `src/headers/desc.html`.
+1. Run `pipenv run build`.
+1. In Anki, synchronise all your devices then upgrade the standard English deck by following the recommended procedure, which was agreed upon in the discussion thread.
+Synchronise all your devices again once the upgrade is complete.
-1. Bump the version number in `src/headers/desc.html`, check that the notes/cards stats are up to date in both `desc.html` and `README.md`, and commit the changes.
+1. With the help of the Anki card browser, update the notes/cards stats in both `desc.html` and `README.md`, and commit the changes (including the version bump).
-1. Run `pipenv run brain_brew recipes/source_to_anki.yaml`.
+1. Run `pipenv run build` again.
+1. Re-import the standard English deck in Anki and synchronise with AnkiWeb.
 1. Add each folder in the `build` directory to a separate ZIP archive named as follows:
   - `Ultimate Geography [EN]` ==> `Ultimate_Geography_v[x.y]_EN.zip`.
   - `Ultimate Geography [EN] [Extended]` ==> `Ultimate_Geography_v[x.y]_EN_EXTENDED.zip`.
-1. In Anki, synchronise all your devices then import the folder of the standard English deck with CrowdAnki (i.e. `Ultimate Geography`).
-For major versions, make sure to perform a [clean import](README.md#major-version).
-Synchronise all your devices again once the import is complete.
-1. Export the deck as an APKG package named `Ultimate_Geography_v[x.y]_EN.apkg`, making sure to exclude scheduling information but include all media.
-1. On GitHub, create a new **pre-release** named with the version number followed by `-beta`.
+1. On GitHub, create a new **release** named after the version number.
-1. Write the release notes, making sure to add a link to the upgrade steps in the `README`.
+1. Draft the release notes, making sure to add a link to the upgrade steps in the `README` and/or [in the wiki](https://github.com/anki-geo/ultimate-geography/wiki/Upgrade-instructions).
-1. Attach the APKG file and all the ZIP files, and publish the pre-release.
+1. Attach all the ZIP files and save the draft release notes.
-1. Announce the beta in a discussion thread and wait for feedback.
+1. Post a link to the draft release notes on the _Prepare for v[x.y]_ dicussion thread and wait for feedback.
-1. Once the beta is stable, convert the pre-release to an official release.
+1. Once maintainers have reviewed the release notes and the upgrade process, open the draft release notes, tick the box to open a discussion thread when publishing, and publish the release.
-1. Close the milestone and create a new one for the next version.
+1. Close the milestone and create a new one for the next minor version.
 1. Go to [AnkiWeb](https://ankiweb.net/decks/).
 1. Find the _Ultimate Geography_ deck and select _Actions_ > _Share_
 1. Update the version number in the title and the description if needed.
-1. Enter the full legal name and click _Share_.
+1. Enter full legal name and click _Share_.
-1. Announce the release [on Reddit](https://www.reddit.com/r/Anki/search?q=ultimate%20geography&restrict_sr=1), with links to the release notes, to the upgrade instructions in the `README`, and to the _Discussions_ and _Issues_ pages.
+1. Announce the release [on Reddit](https://www.reddit.com/r/Anki/search?q=ultimate%20geography&restrict_sr=1), with links to the release notes, to the upgrade instructions, and to the _Discussions_ and _Issues_ pages.

 [ref129]: https://github.com/anki-geo/ultimate-geography/issues/129
 [ref137]: https://github.com/anki-geo/ultimate-geography/issues/137